io_uring from Userland

 if (1 || 0) --> True

-which means we make the following call now:
+which means we make the following call in __io_uring_submit now:

 __sys_io_uring_enter(ring->enter_ring_fd, submitted, wait_nr, flags, NULL);